WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 It will take a minute or two for the Tor network to become operational.

-Everything is ready to go when the small globe icons on the bottom-right side of both VMs turn green, as shown here:
+Everything is ready to go when the small globe icon on the bottom-right side of both VMs turns green, as shown here:

 ![](/WhonixGlobe.png)